mpowerrenterprise/mpowerr-library-management-system/README.md

 ## Introduction

-  #### The Mpowerr Management System is a comprehensive library management solution developed using HTML, CSS, JavaScript, and PHP.
-This system is designed to streamline and simplify the process of managing a library, providing an efficient and user-friendly interface for both library staff and patrons.
+  #### The Mpowerr Management System is a simple prototype library management system developed using HTML, CSS, JavaScript, and PHP.
+This system is designed to streamline and simplify the library's management process, providing an efficient and user-friendly interface for library staff and patrons.

 ## Key Features